Is the Flattening Yield Curve a Cause for Concern?

 A Closer Look at What's Going On

-What's going on at the long end of the curve gets complicated, though.
-This is the part of the yield curve that is more influenced by investors' expectations, including market sentiment and inflation expectations.
-Though the S&P 500 is up 6.5% for the year, it's been a bumpy ride, with both February and March in the red.
+What's going on at the long end of the yield curve gets complicated, though.
+This is the part of the curve that is more influenced by investors' expectations, including market sentiment and inflation expectations.
+As for the market, the S&P 500 is dipping into negative territory for the year, and it's been a bumpy ride with three months in the red.

-And inflation expectations have held pretty flat, from around 2% at the start of the year to 2.1% last Aug.
-29, according to the breakeven inflation rate, which compares the yield on nominal Treasuries to the yield on Treasury Inflation-Protected Securities of a similar maturity to estimate the market's inflation expectations.
+And inflation expectations have held pretty flat, from around 2% at the start of the year to 1.96% on Dec.
+3, according to the break-even inflation rate, which compares the yield on nominal Treasuries to the yield on Treasury Inflation-Protected Securities of a similar maturity to estimate the market's inflation expectations.

-Also, importantly, even though the yields on Treasuries might look anemic to a U.S. investor, low interest rates on global developed debt is helping to anchor the long end of the curve.
+Also, importantly, even though the yields on Treasuries might look measly to a U.S. investor, low interest rates on global developed debt is helping to anchor the long end of the curve.

 A Flattening Curve Is Hard to Read